2 How to Think About Data

 - Qualitative:

 - Relating to, measuring, or measured by the quality of something rather than its quantity.
+This data is usually expressed as labels, groups, or categories.
+Qualitative data is also referred to as categorical data.

 - Continuous: